 There are many types of roofs and each roof leak is unique.
 Some leaks may be visible at the roof surface level while others will go undetected by an trained eye, particularly on a leaking flat roof.
 A thorough assessment requires an experienced repair contractor with highly trained roofing inspectors to investigate and identify the extent and severity of damage to your roof system.
-Gallop is a roofing repair company with roof inspectors who know how to examine the critical areas so proper roof repairs or replacement can be performed.
+Gallop is a roofing repair company with roof inspectors from a very Beneficial Memphis Roofing Company who know how to examine the critical areas so proper roof repairs or replacement can be performed.

 Roof Repair Causes

 Most roof leaks/repairs are similar in nature and are due to the same types of problems.
 These include: